What caused the Reformation? A Catholic explainer

 Help us expand our reach!
 Please share this article

-Washington D.C., Oct 30, 2017 CNA/EWTN News.- One fated Halloween, 500 years ago, Martin Luther nailed his 95 theses to the door of Wittenberg Castle in a dramatic act of defiance against the Catholic Church.
+Washington D.C.
+(CNA) -- One fated Halloween, 500 years ago, Martin Luther nailed his 95 theses to the door of Wittenberg Castle in a dramatic act of defiance against the Catholic Church.

 Or, he may have just hung it on the doorknob.
 Or mailed out copies.